csvoss/syndra/README.md

 ### Get model

-For a satisfiable predicate, you can also extract a specific example of a model that adheres to that predicate using `pred.get_model()`.
+For a satisfiable predicate, you can also extract a specific example of a model that adheres to that predicate using `.get_model()`.

 Currently the models that are returned by this use z3's datatypes; future work may involve translating these to a more friendly format.

 ### Check implication

-Syndra can check whether one predicate logically implies the truth of another predicate.
+Syndra can verify whether one predicate logically implies the truth of another predicate using `.check_implies(other)`.

 ```python
 >>> pred1 = predicate.Top()